tseropian/notsaved/content/post/014-digital-time-capsule.md

 Once the downloads complete, you will have a folder with all the raw files in timestamp-formatted folders.
 A small bash script helps you to merge all files into a single root folder.

-All your files will be named as served by the original website (in my case `filename.php?id_news=1234`, or even `index.php3?lang=1`).
-I will host these archives on a static hosting (likely Github Pages) so I renamed all the files in `.html` (so it can be served by the hosting) and update the links in the matching files.

 All your files will be named as served by the original website (in my case `filename.php?id_news=1234`, or, worst, `index.php3?lang=1`), so I renamed all the files to .html  and updated the links in the matching files.

 I started manually but quickly got bored, so thanks, Claude Code, for the work.